-SOC433 Sociology is the study of human behavior and groups in society.
-The study of sociology DURATION: semester course helps answer the questions we have about our relationships with others.
+Sociology is the study of human behavior and groups in society.
+The study of sociology helps answer the questions we have about our relationships with others.
 Sociology will help the student understand the issues and problems we face in our society today.
 A wide range of topics will include the issues of suicide, crime, poverty, divorce, spouse and child abuse, gender and racial inequality and the force of social change.
 These issues, along with an emphasis on the socialization process and attention to the increasingly multi-cultural, multi-ethnic nature of our society, will be analyzed.

-CREDITS: 1 OPEN TO: seniors NCAA: approved PREREQUISITE: NONE This course incorporates frequent discussions based on controversial topics to enhance critical thinking skills.
+This course incorporates frequent discussions based on controversial topics to enhance critical thinking skills.
 The sociology curriculum is activity oriented.
 Sociology will have an emphasis on human relations skills, critical thinking skills, problem solving and decision-making, and written and verbal communication.